 Once we start fieldwork, the day is fairly full.
 We will have breakfast in the dig house at 6:30 am and we leave for the field at 7:15am – arriving there by 7:30 am.
 A light lunch will be served at 12:00 am.
 Work in the field concludes each day at 3:30pm.
 The late afternoons are reserved for lab work and daily lectures.
 At 6:00 pm we get together in the labs to discuss the day’s work.
 Every work group gives a brief report on the results, problems and successes.
 During these meetings we will discuss results and interpretations.
 You are urged to contribute information and suggestions.
 At 7:00 pm we will eat dinner as a group at a local restaurant.

-Students should arrive to the Axum airport (AXU) on November 12 and will be met their by project staff members.
-Multiple shuttles will be available based on students’ arrival times.
-Please make sure to arrive in Addis Ababa on the morning of the 12th or the day before to catch a connecting flight to Axum.
+Students should arrive to the Axum airport (AXU) on November 11 and will be met by the by project staff members.
+A minibus will transport the students to Shire and we will coordinate arrival times at Axum Airport, which is reached by an internal flight from Addis Ababa.
+Please make sure to arrive in Addis Ababa on the morning of the 11th or the day before to catch the connecting flight to Axum.
 The domestic airport in Addis Ababa is adjacent to the international airport.
 When you leave the international arrivals hall turn left and follow the signs for a distance of approximately 600 meters.

 Student safety is paramount for the IFR.
 Unlike many universities who are self-insured, the IFR purchases a range of high end insurance policies from some of the largest insurers in the world.
 Students in all our international programs have a comprehensive health insurance policy.
 It covers sickness, and chronic and mental health conditions at 100% of the cost.
 We have a strong evacuation and extraction policy.
 We can remove students from any location anywhere in the world with one phone call – whether medical evacuation, political or natural disaster extraction and anything in between.
 We purchase intelligence services from a global private provider and monitor the world 24/7.
 We automatically enroll our students to the US State Department STEP program.
 All of our students receive safety orientations both before and on the first day of each program.
 Our faculty have all been working in the areas where we operate field schools for years.
 They are intimately familiar with local customs and traditions, know the landscape well and have deep relationships with local communities.